• Skip to primary navigation

 2. Create Motivation for Your Characters to Engage in a Fight

 You can’t just have your characters start to throw punches out of nowhere and expect the reader to buy it.
-This is why creating believable motivation is key to a successful and engaging fight scene.
+Creating believable motivation is key to a successful and engaging fight scene.

 Your character can fight to defend a person, a principle, or a combination of both like many great fantasy novels, such as the popular series of J.K.
 Rolling Harry Potter.
 Honor can also be a good motivation for characters to fight.